arnaudbos/level-up/content/write-application-in-object-oriented-language.md

 1/ Lead dev Python at Adaptive

-2/ Worked on a mutual health insurance in Java
+2/ Worked on a mutual health insurance in Java 7

-3/ Building the datastore of the Copernicus Data and Information Access Services in Java
+3/ Built the datastore of the Copernicus Data and Information Access Services in Java 8->11